-With their colorful, patterned leaves and low-light tolerance, prayer plants are a popular plant among home gardeners—but they can be a little tougher to keep happy than your average houseplant.
-But with a few pointers and conscientious care, your prayer plant will grow strong and beautify your space.
+With their colorful, patterned leaves and low-light tolerance, prayer plants are a popular choice among home gardeners—but they can be a little tougher to keep happy than your average houseplant.
+However, with a few pointers and conscientious care, your prayer plant will grow strong and beautify your space.
 The name “prayer plant” is actually a common name for the Marantaceae family of plants, which includes both calathea and maranta species.
 While these plants aren’t identical, their care is similar; exceptions are noted throughout this guide.

-Due to the way their foliage moves, we commonly refer to calatheas and marantas as prayer plants: During the day, the leaves point straight out from the stems, and at night, they fold up and point skyward like a pair of hands in prayer.
-They’re also a great tropical plant that won’t get too large; maranta specimens top out at 12 inches or so in size, while calatheas don’t tend to grow taller than two and a half feet or so.
+Due to the way their foliage moves, we commonly refer to calatheas and marantas as prayer plants: During the day, the leaves point straight out from the stems; at night, they fold up and point skyward like a pair of hands in prayer.
+They’re also a great tropical plant that won’t get too large.
+Maranta specimens top out at 12 inches or so in height, while calatheas don’t tend to grow taller than 2.5 feet or so.
 Prayer plants grow fast in the summer months and slow down in the fall/winter.

 After it’s had about three months to adjust to its location in your space, feed your calathea or maranta with a half-strength fertilizer every two weeks during spring and summer.
 Cut back on both watering and feeding in fall and winter—during this time of year, your calathea needs no fertilizer at all, and you only need to water it after the soil has had a chance to dry out a little.